nycdsa/campaign-field-dash/README.md

 Please ensure that the Configuration sheet is properly set up with the correct values in these cells before running the script.

+## File Setup

+When you run the script, it checks if a specific folder exists in the same location as your Google Spreadsheet.
+If the folder doesn't exist, the script will create it for you.
+This folder is where you should place any ZIP files that you want the script to process.
+Once the ZIP files are in this folder, the script can read and process them accordingly.

 ## Script Functionality

-The main function of the script is `processSheet`.
-This function processes a Google Spreadsheet sheet and performs several operations:
+When you run this script on a Google Spreadsheet, it performs several operations:

-1. Retrieves and preprocesses header data from the 11th column of the first row in the active sheet.
+1. It reads certain information from the first row of the active sheet.
-2. Concatenates additional column headers to the retrieved header data.
-3. Calls `setupSheet` function with the value from the 8th column of the first row in the active sheet.
-This function is expected to perform some setup tasks on the sheet.
-4. Calls `setupFiles` function with the value from the 5th column of the first row in the active sheet.
-This function is expected to perform some setup tasks on the files.
+2. It prepares the active sheet and a specific folder for data processing.
-5. Calls `processCSVFilesInZip` function to process CSV files within ZIP files in a specified folder.
+3. It processes CSV files within ZIP files located in the specified folder.
-6. Calls `cleanupSheet` function to remove duplicates from the sheet.
+4. It removes any duplicate data from the sheet.
-7. Calls `sortSummaryandUpdateCounts` function to sort a summary and update counts based on the number of duplicates.
+5. It sorts a summary and updates counts based on the number of duplicates.
-8. Calls `showDoneMessage` function to show a message indicating that the processing is done.
+6. Finally, it shows a message indicating that the processing is done.

-Please note that the actual functionality of `setupSheet`, `setupFiles`, `processCSVFilesInZip`, `cleanupSheet`, `sortSummaryandUpdateCounts`, and `showDoneMessage` functions depends on their implementation in the script.